Understanding MRR movements

 When looking at a customer’s subscription and how it changes over time, keep in mind the following:

-1. ChartMogul creates MRR movements for subscription events (changes) that increase or decrease the subscription’s calculated MRR.
+1. ChartMogul creates MRR movements for subscription events (changes) such as buying or canceling a subscription or changing the number of seats.
 The value of the movement is the net change in MRR.

-3. MRR movements types may not always be obvious: for example, ChartMogul classifies the reduction in MRR resulting from a discount as Contraction.
+3. MRR movement types may not always be obvious: for example, ChartMogul classifies the reduction in MRR resulting from a discount as Contraction.

-4. The exact timing of when ChartMogul reports an MRR movement depends on when it receives updated subscription data from your billing system.
+4. The exact timing of when ChartMogul reports an MRR movement depends on when it receives updated subscription data from your billing system and your Invoice handling setting.

 MRR Movement Types